Turkey Foot Farm

 15210 BEAR CAMP LN NW

 Primary Contact: Ian Cheek

-Internship informationGeneral Farm Description: My wife and I run a small, diversified farm in western Maryland and are heading into our 3rd season.
+Internship informationGeneral Farm Description: My wife and I run a small, diversified farm in western Maryland and are heading into our 4th season.
 We have a 1/4-acre market garden that includes vegetables, cut flowers, raspberries and blueberries.
-We grow shiitake, oyster, and chestnut mushrooms and have a young apple, peach and cherry orchard that may give us a small first harvest this season.
-We also have a growing flock of registered Katahdin hair sheep that we rotationally graze around the farm with our guardian dog.
+We grow shiitake, oyster, and chestnut mushrooms and have a young peach and cherry orchard that may give us a small harvest this season.
+We also have a growing flock of Katahdin hair sheep that we rotationally graze around the farm with our guardian dog.
 We practice stockpiling pasture and winter graze with a future goal of feeding little to no hay to the flock.
-Pastured broiler chickens will be a new addition to the farm this season.
+We also raise pastured broiler chickens.
 The rolling and steep hills of the farm lend themselves to grazing which is our primary land use.
 The farm was reverting back to forest and much of the existing infrastructure was failing or absent upon our arrival, building infrastructure is a big part of our day-to-day activities.